2017 Grant Recipients

 Dr. Mesarwi’s research focuses on the mechanisms which tie together obstructive sleep apnea (OSA) and glucose and lipid dysregulation.
 His specific interest is in the ways by which the hypoxic burden of OSA may worsen nonalcoholic fatty liver disease (NAFLD).
 Using mouse models, he has determined that hepatocyte hypoxia inducible factor-1 (HIF-1) mediates the development and progression of NAFLD, in diet-induced obesity, suggesting that liver tissue hypoxia as in OSA may be a key determinant of the NAFLD phenotype.

-2017 Bridge to Success Award Recipients
+2017 Bridge to Success Grant Recipients

 The onset of pathophysiological changes as a result of Alzheimer disease (AD) can precede the clinical manifestations, which offers a key prospect for intervention with disease-modifying therapy.
 The central hypothesis of the proposed research is that sleep disturbances can be early biomarkers for Aβ and Tau accumulation in preclinical AD.
 This will be assessed by carrying out home sleep studies on participants of the existing prospective Harvard Aging Brain Study (HABS).

-2017 ABSM Junior Faculty Research Award Recipients
+2017 ABSM Junior Faculty Research Grant Recipients

 The project will study the effect of hypoglossal nerve stimulation on measures of vascular function such as flow-mediated dilation and peripheral arterial stiffness.
 The study results will provide clinically meaningful data related to cardiovascular risk reduction for this novel, physiologic therapy for OSA.

-2017 Focused Projects Award Recipients
+2017 Focused Projects Grant Recipients

 Sleep problems in early childhood adversely impact developing speech, language and communication skills.
 This study will: 1) Pilot Sleep Problem Screening- by Speech-Language Pathologists (SLPs) at a multi-disciplinary pediatric center serving low-income, ethnic minority children, and; 2) Describe BSP and SDB Symptom Prevalence- using validated screening tools in a heterogeneous sample of 150 children aged 2-5 years seen for SLP treatment.